jwatowatson/RecurrentVivax/Pooled_Final_Analysis/Pooled_Analysis.md

 ## Plotting allele frequencies

 These are the observed allele frequencies in the pooled data.
-We show 80% credible intervals (lo)
+We show 80% credible intervals (lo) (Aimee: seems to be 95%)

 ![](Pooled_Analysis_files/figure-html/AlleleFrequencies-1.png)<!-- -->